 Semmle has the unique ability to interpret the change history contained within your software repositories.
 This allows you to learn more about the behavior of your development teams and improve as an organization.

 Here are some of the insights Semmle has helped customers gain.

 To help optimize IT spending, a company used Semmle to analyze contractor performance versus cost.
 The Semmle visualization to the right shows that contractors from certain regions performed better quality work for the money.
 This insight helped the customer change their contractor mix to get more value out of the investment.

 This plot shows how the code quality of the customer’s project (red dot) compares to projects of various sizes from within the customer’s industry (gold) and open source (blue).
 The vertical axis shows the total number of code quality issues, and the horizontal axis depicts the number of lines of code.
 The customer’s code base shows a higher proportion of violations per lines of code than average, which has the potential to raise costs, slow delivery, or lessen the user experience.
 This customer ended up reorganizing the team to improve quality.

 The GitHub effect

 GitHub facilitates thorough code reviews, which results in the elimination of errors, bugs, and maintainability issues from the code.
-The Semmle visualization on the right made the GitHub effect very clear to this customer: net new coding best practices violations dropped and then leveled off following their switch to GitHub.
+The Semmle visualization on the right made the GitHub effect very clear to this customer: net new alerts dropped and then leveled off following their switch to GitHub.

 Measuring process compliance - test driven development